Fibromyalgia, CRPS and RSD – Fact or Fiction?

 Since RSD/CRPS is often triggered by a specific injury, the doctor will often start by treating the injury.
 As with fibromyalgia, there are many medications that can be used to treat the pain, but with RSD/CRPS different kinds of nerve blocks are also frequently employed.
 For instance, a sympathetic nerve block involves injecting anesthetic medication into specific areas where collections of sympathetic nerves are located.
 In this case, by quieting down an irritable sympathetic system your doctor can help provide pain relief or make the affected area feel numb.
 Sometimes nerve blocks are done around a nerve in the arm or leg and other times they may be done in or near the spine.

 In some very complex cases Intrathecal drug pumps, catheters and similar devices can be implanted in the patient’s body and used to transport medication into the spinal fluid.
 However, at Piedmont Physical Medicine and Rehabilitation we prefer to try to repair what might be broken with the goal of restoring things back to normal.
-Stem cell therapy is one such viable treatment option that we have found to be effective even for cases with RSD/CRPS.
-Stem cells have regenerative properties, which can help increase blood flow to the afflicted tissue and help heal the injury site.
+Multiple regenerative therapies are viable treatment options found to be effective even for cases of RSD/CRPS.
+There include prolotherapy, PRP, and more advanced regenerative treatments to help increase blood flow to the afflicted tissue and heal the injury site.

 Another great treatment approach for fibromyalgia and RSD/CRPS is to reduce “total load.”
 This means recognizing and treating other injuries, conditions or bodily stresses that can hinder your chance of getting better.
 Any one of these influencers can make your pain worse.
 Reducing total load is an integral part in a successful recovery.